Joe Slowik, USN Vet, Adversary Hunter, and Digital Sanitation Engineer with a focus on ICS

 [00:37:14] Joe: Yep.

 [00:37:14] Rik: So, that takes care of they're not using it to its fullest capabilities side of the equation.
 Because-

 [00:37:21] Rik: ...
 You're leaving that part to- to the people who designed and built it, for example, or to a trusted reseller or whatever the model is that you're using.

-But I think MDR certainly for, for those organizations that don't have the budget to, to, to justify, you know, full-size threat hunting organization.
+But I think MDR certainly for, for those organisations that don't have the budget to, to, to justify, you know, full-size threat hunting organisation.

 [00:37:39][inaudible 00:39:36] Are really a good way for us, but of course, you've gotta do competitive comparisons and look at features and functionality and best fit for your threat model, critically, best fit your industry and all those kinds of things.

 Hope that, answers your question, David, thank you for asking.

 [00:37:53]yeah, what else did we talk about?
 You mentioned air-gap jumping malware, right?
 We didn't, dive into any great detail.

 I assume you're talking about the recent spate of, 'cause you said to me, air-gap jumping malware it's not what people think it is.
 So like you were referring to things like Ramsay, the USB based stuff, right?